swharden/JLJP/README.md

 # JLJP

 JLJP is a free and open-source Java application which calculates liquid junction potential (LJP) from an arbitrary number of ions.
-JLJP also allows the user to define activity as a function of the ion concentration.
+JLJP also allows the user to define ion activity as a function of concentration.

 ![](dev/screenshots/3.JPG)

+## History

-JLJP was written by [Doriano Brogioli](https://sites.google.com/site/dbrogioli/) and originally released on [SourceForge](http://jljp.sourceforge.net/) in 2013.
-Detailed theory underlying this application is documented in _A new open source software for the calculation of the liquid junction potential between two solutions according to the stationary Nernst-Planck equation_ ([arXiv:1403.3640](https://arxiv.org/abs/1403.3640)).
+JLJP was originally written by **[Doriano Brogioli](https://sites.google.com/site/dbrogioli/)** and published on [SourceForge](http://jljp.sourceforge.net/) under a [creative commons attribution license](https://creativecommons.org/licenses/by/3.0/us/) in 2013.
+Detailed theory underlying this application is documented in _A new open source software for the calculation of the liquid junction potential between two solutions according to the stationary Nernst-Planck equation_ ([Marino et al., 2014](https://arxiv.org/abs/1403.3640)).
 At the time of its creation JLJP was the only open source LJP calculator freely available on the Internet which did not limit the number of ions used in the calculation.

-Source code and documentation was repackaged for GitHub by [Scott W Harden](https://github.com/swharden) in 2020.
-See [changelog.md](dev/changelog.md) for additional modification details.
+**[Scott W Harden](https://github.com/swharden)** uploaded the JLJP source code to GitHub in under a [MIT license](LICENSE) (with permission from the original author) in 2020.
+The original version can still be found in [Releases](https://github.com/swharden/JLJP/releases).
+Scott modified the code to make it compile without errors on modern versions of Java, re-wrote the documentation, lightly improved the GUI, and added jUnit tests to ensure LJP calculations remain accurate.

 ## Quickstart
 * Install the [Java Platform (JDK)](https://www.oracle.com/technetwork/java/javase/downloads/)
+* Ensure Java's `bin` folder is in your system path ([instructions](https://www.java.com/en/download/help/path.xml))
 * Compile with `javac -nowarn Jljp.java`
 * Launch the GUI with `java Jljp.class`
 * Add ions (Zn, K, and Cl) as seen in the screenshot